Best Of16 min read

 Private Internet Access

-Honestly, PIA has been my go-to torrenting VPN for years, and it still earns that top spot in 2026.
-It's not the flashiest VPN on this list — the interface looks like it was designed by someone who prioritizes function over aesthetics (which, honestly, I respect) — but it's the most battle-tested for P2P file sharing.
-The company has been subpoenaed twice by US courts and had nothing to hand over, because they genuinely don't keep logs.
-That's real-world proof, not just a marketing promise.
+I've been using PIA for torrenting for years, and it still deserves the top spot.
+It's not the prettiest VPN here — the interface is purely functional, which I actually appreciate — but it's the most dependable for P2P.
+Here's what matters: the company has been subpoenaed twice by US courts and had nothing to turn over because they genuinely don't keep logs.
+That's real proof, not a marketing promise.

-PIA supports torrenting on all 10,000+ of its servers worldwide, includes a built-in SOCKS5 proxy, and has one of the most configurable kill switches I've used.
-You can set it to block all traffic on disconnect or just the VPN tunnel — a small detail that makes a big difference if you're running a dedicated torrent box.
+Torrenting works on all 10,000+ servers worldwide.
+There's a built-in SOCKS5 proxy, and the kill switch is more customizable than anything else I tested.
+You can set it to block everything on disconnect or just the VPN tunnel — a small thing that makes a big difference if you run a dedicated torrent box.
+When I tested it, the kill switch engaged faster than competitors, and I appreciate that kind of performance.

 Key Features: